malexhy/X-ray_PCB_void_detection/README.md

 This is a PyTorch implementation of [Automated void detection in high resolution x-ray printed circuit boards (PCBs) images with deep segmentation neural network](https://www.sciencedirect.com/science/article/abs/pii/S0952197624005839) by Ho Yeung Ma, Minglu Xia, Ziyang Gao, and Wenjing Ye.

-## Dataset
-Please contact hymaaf@connect.ust.hk for the dataset used in the paper.

 ## Used libary
 * pytorch 1.12.1
 * torchvision 0.13.1